 Course Code Title Credits

 BUS 206 Operations Management and Process Improvement 3

 BUS 125 Management Principles 3

 Elective - Business 3

 Elective - Business 3

-Total credits: 24

-Entrepreneurship Program Description
+Entrepreneurship

 If you enjoy technical, hands-on work and wish to expand your business leadership and management skills - or if you are just starting out and want to enhance your technical experience with additional entrepreneurial skills - the Associate of Applied Science (A.A.S.) degree in Entrepreneurship will help you focus your direction and develop your skills for a successful future.